elecfreaks/learn-en/microbitKit/Starter_Kit/starter_kit_case_05.md

 - 3 x 100 Ohm Resistors
 - n x Breadborad jumper wire 65pcs pack

-**Tips: If you want to buy all components above, you may need Elecfreaks Micro:bit Starter Kit.**
+**Tips: If you want to buy all components above, you may need Elecfreaks Micro:bit [Starter Kit](https://www.elecfreaks.com/micro-bit-starter-kit.html) .**

 ![](./images/W4tseua.jpg)

 ## Major Components Introduction
----

 ### RGB LED

 RGB LED is a kind of LED that has integrated red LED, green LED, and blue LED into a component.
 We all knows that the three primary colors of light are red, green, and blue.
 With different groups of the three color lights, we can create all colors of the world.
 Similarly, if we use RGB LED to group lights with different brightness, then it can form various colors.